johanhaleby/occurrent/colima.md

 colima ls -j | jq -r '.address'
 ```

+You can also try to read the instructions in [nordvpn.md](nordvpn.md), because Ryuk cannot connect to localhost when NordVPN is
+running with a certain kill switch enabled.

 If this doesn't work, try restarting the computer and run the stop/start command again (don't forget to restart intellij/terminal afterwards).
 If it still doesn't work, try: